Reserve a Room

 Museum of Italian Jewish Art

-Founded in 1981, it was set up to collect, preserve and display objects pertaining to Jewish life in Italy from the Middle Ages through to the present.
-In addition to the permanent collection, a number of temporary exhibits are held throughout the year covering a wide range of topics related to Italian Jewry, as well as conferences, concerts and guided tours suitable for all ages and interests.
+Founded in 1981, it was set up to collect, preserve and display objects pertaining to Jewish life in Italy from the Middle Ages to the present.
+In addition to the permanent collection, a number of temporary exhibits are held throughout the year covering a wide range of topics related to Italian Jewry; as well as conferences, concerts and guided tours suitable for all ages and interests.

 In the past few years, thanks to extensive media coverage and hard work, the number of visitors has grown steadily.
-The museum's opening hours were increased accordingly.
+The museum's opening hours were extended accordingly.
 An average of forty thousand people now visit the Museum each year.
 Approximately ten thousand of these are pupils; the others come in organized groups both from Israel and abroad

 Opening Hours: Sun, Tue, Wed: 9am-5pm Mon: 9am-2pm Thurs, Fri: 9am-1pm Closed on Shabbat and Jewish Holidays 02-6241610 / 02-6253480